shawn-sterling/graphios/README.md

 # Requirements

-* A working nagios / icinga server
+* A working nagios / icinga / naemon server
 * A functional carbon or statsd daemon, and/or Librato credentials
-* Python 2.4 or later
+* Python 2.7 or later (Is anyone still using 2.4?
+Likely very little work to make this work under 2.4 again if so.
+Let me know)

 # License